GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 ---
 layout: post
 title: “If we cannot explain why it is disproportionate then we are in a very bad place” - Assistant Commissioner of the Metropolitan Police on stop and search powers
-subtitle: Figures show ethnic minorities are disproportionately stopped and searched by police forces.
+subtitle: Figures show Asian minorities are disproportionately stopped and searched by police forces.
 cover-img: /assets/img/police-officers-.png
 thumbnail-img: /assets/img/police-officers-.png
 share-img: /assets/img/police-officers-.png